Oliboy50/docker-symfony-vm/README.md

 ## WTF!?
 You're using a Docker container as a VM!?
-Indeed, I could have split this big image in many smaller images (i.e. PHP5.6 linked with PHP-FPM linked with NGINX linked with NodeJS linked with Ruby, etc.) but I just wanted to keep it really simple and independent from the host OS.
+Indeed, I could have split this big image in many smaller images (i.e. PHP5.6 linked with PHP-FPM linked with NGINX linked with NodeJS linked with Ruby, etc.) but I just wanted to keep it really simple.
 This is meant to be a fast deployable development environment nothing else.